ZihanZhang2002/ZihanZhang.github.io/_pages/about.md

 Hi Guys! 👋

-I am currently pursuing a Master's degree in Electrical and Computer Engineering at **Johns Hopkins University**, under the supervision of Prof. Laureano Moro Velazquez 🎓.
+I am currently working as a Research Assistent Intern in HKUST(GZ) PEAK Lab, under the supervision of Prof. ChangHao Chen.
+I am also pursuing a Master's degree in Electrical and Computer Engineering at **Johns Hopkins University**, under the supervision of Prof. Laureano Moro Velazquez 🎓.
 I received my Bachelor's degree in Computer Science and Technology from **Northeast Forestry University** under the guidance of Prof. Mingyu Ji 🎓.

 I am also honored to collaborate with Dr. Siteng Huang from DAMO Academy and PhD candidate Yuhang Han from NWPU 🤝.
 My research interests include **Artificial Intelligence Generated Content** 🤖, **Efficient Model Inference** ⚡, **Artificial Intelligence for Healthcare** 🏥, and **Object Detection** 🔍.